nhost/nhost-dart/CONTRIBUTING.md

 ## Running tests

-Tests are automatically run by GitHub on every commit, but if you want to run them locally, run `melos run test`.
+Tests are automatically run by GitHub on every commit, but if you want to run them locally, run `pub run melos run test`.

 ## Publishing
 ### Updating package versions

-To version all packages in this repo that have been changed since the previous release, just call `melos version`.
+To version all packages in this repo that have been changed since the previous release, just call `pub run melos version`.

 `melos` uses [Conventional
 Commits](https://www.conventionalcommits.org/en/v1.0.0/) to determine which